 There are three types of Ethernet addresses:

-- broadcast addresses – represent all device on the LAN.
-Frames sent to a broadcast address will be delivered to all devices on the LAN.
+Broadcast addresses represent all devices on the LAN.
+Frames sent to a broadcast address will be delivered to all devices on the LAN:

 The broadcast address has the value of FFFF.FFFF.FFFF (all binary ones).
 The switch will flood broadcast frames out of all ports except the port that it was received on.

 Download our Free CCNA Study Guide PDF for complete notes on all the CCNA 200-301 exam topics in one book.

 We recommend the Cisco CCNA Gold Bootcamp as your main CCNA training course.
 It’s the highest rated Cisco course online with an average rating of 4.8 from over 30,000 public reviews and is the gold standard in CCNA training: